 - Fresh coriander/cilantro for garnish

-- Heat the ghee in a medium saucepan over medium heat.
+- Heat the ghee or oil in a medium saucepan over medium heat.
 Add the onion and sauté for 4-5 minutes, stirring a few times, until softened and golden.

 - Add salt, zucchini and garlic and stir through the onion.
 Then add the turmeric, curry powder and pepper and stir through a few times to release the aromas.